karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 > [!NOTE]
 > Make sure you have the necessary plugins installed in Jenkins to support the pipeline steps (e.g., Docker, Git).

+  - Push the changes to GitHub:
+    - Use the `sshagent` block to securely access the SSH key for authentication with GitHub.
+    - Inside the `sshagent` block, specify the ID of the SSH credential stored in Jenkins.
+    - Use the `sh` command to execute the `git push` command, specifying the remote repository URL and the branch to push to.

+      ```groovy
+      sshagent(['github-ssh-credentials']) {
+        sh 'git push git@github.com:your-username/your-repository.git HEAD:main'
+      }
+      ```

+    - Replace `'github-ssh-credentials'` with the ID of your SSH credential stored in Jenkins, `your-username` with your GitHub username, and `your-repository` with the name of your repository.

+  - Best practices:
+    - Use meaningful commit messages that describe the changes made, including the new version number.
+    - Keep the number of files committed in this stage minimal, focusing only on the version change in the `package.json` file.
+    - Use SSH authentication with `sshagent` instead of HTTPS with username and password.
+SSH authentication is more secure and recommended for automated processes like CI/CD pipelines.
+    - Avoid hardcoding sensitive information, such as SSH keys or credentials, directly in the Jenkinsfile.
+Instead, store them securely in Jenkins credentials and access them using the appropriate credential binding (`sshagent` in this case).

+  - Example Jenkinsfile code:

+    ```groovy
+    stage('Commit Version Changes') {
+      steps {
+        script {
+          sh 'git config --global user.email "jenkins@example.com"'
+          sh 'git config --global user.name "Jenkins"'
+          dir('app') {
+            sh 'git add package.json'
+            sh "git commit -m 'Update version to ${env.IMAGE_VERSION}'"
+          }
+          sshagent(['github-ssh-credentials']) {
+            sh 'git push git@github.com:your-username/your-repository.git HEAD:main'
+          }
+        }
+      }
+    }
+    ```

+In this refined task list, we make the following improvements:

+- We use the `dir` command to change the directory to the `app` directory where the `package.json` file is located, ensuring that only the necessary file is staged and committed.

+- Instead of using HTTPS with username and password, we use SSH authentication with the `sshagent` block.
+SSH authentication is more secure and recommended for automated processes like CI/CD pipelines.
+Make sure you have the appropriate SSH credential stored in Jenkins and provide its ID in the `sshagent` block.

+- We avoid hardcoding sensitive information directly in the Jenkinsfile.
+The SSH key is securely stored as a credential in Jenkins and accessed using the `sshagent` block.

+The best practices section emphasizes using meaningful commit messages, keeping the number of committed files minimal, using SSH authentication with `sshagent`, and avoiding hardcoding sensitive information in the Jenkinsfile.

+Remember to replace `"jenkins@example.com"`, `"Jenkins"`, `'github-ssh-credentials'`, `your-username`, and `your-repository` with your actual values.

+Let me know if you have any further questions or if there's anything else you'd like me to clarify or modify in the refined task list.